Reuters Sports Schedule at 1400 GMT on Saturday, July 8

-July 8 Reuters sports schedule at 1400 GMT on Saturday:
+July 8 (Reuters) - Reuters sports schedule at 1400 GMT on Saturday:

 Wimbledon